andrewabest/Conventional/README.md

 - Must not use DateTimeOffset.Now
 - Exceptions thrown must be derived from specified type
 - Must instantiate properties of specified type in default constructor
+- All properties must be instantiated during construction

 ## Supplied Conventions (.Net 4.5 Only)